Tom Jones impersonator

-Well known performers
+Notable performers

 Asia and Pacific

 Malaysia has its own version of Tom Jones.
 Tony Warren is known as "the Tom Jones of Malaysia".
 Warren, a former school teacher, built up his popularity in the 1980s, performing at venues such as the Copper Grill in The Weld on Jalan Raja Chulan, Kuala Lumpur.
 His act has taken him to Singapore, Jakarta, Cambodia and Australia.
 Similar to what happens with Tom Jones and females throwing their undergarments at him, Warren has had the same.
 In November 2010, Warren was given an all expenses paid trip to Australia to appear on a Telethon which was televised on Seven Network.
 While there he also performed at the Burswood Resort and Casino.
 In March 2011, Warren did a small show in Perth.
 As of 2011, Warren was appearing regularly at the Royal Selangor Club in Dataran Merdeka.
 Warren has released recordings that feature recordings by Jones, Engelbert Humperdinck and Elvis Presley.
 Warren opened for Air Supply in 2009.
 As a Tom Jones imitator, he has been referred to as the best in Asia.